 Add crunch, colour, and a touch of elegance to your next salmon dinner with this healthy recipe for Pistachio-Crusted Salmon.
-It's a 30-minute meal that's Keto, Paleo and Whole30 compliant.
+It's a 30-minute restaurant-quality meal that's Keto, Paleo and Whole30 compliant.
 This recipe includes tips for how to tell when salmon is done.

 - Crunchy, flavourful coating: This Baked Keto and Paleo Pistachio-Crusted Salmon has a crunchy crust and pungent flavours of lemon and Dijon mustard.
 I could tell you just how delicious it is, but once you take the first bite, you may be surprised at just how good it is!

 - Moist and tender fish: A lemon-mustard spread not only helps to make the chopped pistachio nuts stick to the salmon, but it adds an amazing depth of flavour as well.
 And that crunchy, nutty crust?
 It keeps the salmon moist and tender.

-It's a dish that we have frequently because it's so quick, easy and flavourful.
-And all you need to add to your salmon are some pistachios, lemon juice, Dijon mustard and a touch of olive oil!
+- Quick and easy: It's a dish that we have frequently because it's so quick, easy and flavourful.
+And all you need to add to your salmon are some pistachio nuts, lemon juice, Dijon mustard and a touch of olive oil!

 - Gluten-free: The inspiration for this Pistachio-Crusted Salmon came from Robert Irvine's recipe on The Food Network site.
 I adapted it to make it gluten-free.
 This salmon dinner is Keto, Paleo and Whole30-friendly!